 Church bells that still dutifully announce Catholic church services and religious artwork such as church stained glass windows and church sculptures to illustrate our catholic church beliefs and ancestry.

-A City of Montreal that was once called "la ville aux cents clochers" and many Montrealers who now profess no religion beliefs but who, according to Church Statistics, still attend Christmas Mass on Christmas Eve.
+A City of Montreal once called "la ville aux cents clochers" and many Montrealers who now profess no religion beliefs but who, according to Church Statistics, still attend Christmas Mass on Christmas Eve.

 Christianity is the religion of those who believe in Jesus-Christ, the son of God and the Messiah of the Old Testament.
 Christians are either Catholic, Baptist, Methodist, Lutheran, Presbyterian or Protestant.

-The Roman Catholic Montreal church landscape is organised in a three tier hierarchy, the Pope, the bishops in their diocese, the priests in their parish and the Catholics.
+The Roman Catholic Montreal church landscape is organized in a three tier hierarchy, the Pope, the bishops in their diocese, the priests in their parish and the Catholics.
 The Roman Catholic Church is the social institution that exercised the greatest influence and had the most impact on Montrealers during the last 375 years.

 A church is either the body of Christ or a building.
 A basilica is a large and important church and a cathedral is the largest and most impressive church of a diocese, a Greek word that means administration.

 An archbishop is a bishop of higher rank and an archdiocese is a larger and more important diocese.
 A diocese is a district divided into parishes or ecclesiastical districts.
 The diocese is under the authority of a diocesan bishop, while the parish is under the pastoral care of a parish priest.

 Muslim is not a religion, a Muslim is a person who submits to the will of God and who follows the Islamic religion.
 A Muslim is "anyone or anything that surrenders to the true will of God".